sheb-gregor/personal-site/content/home/about.md

 # About me

 Hi!
 I'm a backend developer at Inn4Science.
-My research interests include high-load web-services, formalization of software architecture, blockchain solutions.
+My interests are highload web services, formalization of the software architecture, solutions based on the blockchain.
 The list of my current responsibilities includes the design and implementation of distributed systems.